Your guide to doing business in Brazil

 Brazil is the largest country in Latin America and the region’s largest economy.
 With the Atlantic Ocean on its eastern coast, and numerous neighbours along its western border, including Uruguay, Paraguay, Argentina, Bolivia, and Peru, Brazil is becoming a significant presence on the international economic landscape.
 The Brazilian economy has historically been supported by a strong agricultural sector, and an abundance of natural resources, including iron ore and range of precious metals, but has been industrialising since the mid-20th century.
 Major exports in Brazil include soybeans, coffee, sugar, tobacco, poultry, and beef, while recent discoveries of fossil fuel deposits have also made it one of the world’s top oil and gas exporters.
 Important domestic sectors include manufacturing (petrochemicals, automobiles, cement, and paper), high-tech industries, service industries, transport, and communications.
 In the 21st century, government reforms made Brazil one of the world’s fastest-growing economies: in 2019 it was the 9th-largest economy in the world by GDP with a growth rate of 1.14%.
 Brazil is a founding member of the UN, a member of the G20, and the Organization of Ibero-American states.
 The World Bank ranked Brazil 124 on its Ease of Doing Business Survey 2019.

 Interested financiers will find a number of reasons to explore an investment venture in Brazil:

 The Constitution states that foreign investment should be of national interest for the citizens of Brazil.
 Subsequently federal and state governments are open towards foreign investment that provides economic development, for example, providing wealth and job opportunities.
-Foreign and local investors are treaty equally, and are both eligible for investment incentives.
+Foreign and local investors are treated equally, and are both eligible for investment incentives.

 There is additional incentive for industrial exporting companies.
 The Recof-Sped is aimed at industrial exporting companies and allows the suspension of taxes in the importation or the domestic acquisition of goods to be used in manufacturing products, parts or components intended for exportation or the local market.